devsecopsgirl/internship-appsecco/docs/deployment.md

       with:
         ref: ${{ github.event.client_payload.sha }}
 ```
-After this we can add all other steps in `Workflow 2` for deployment of application.
+After this I add all other steps in `Workflow 2` for deployment of application.

-## YAML file for deployment:
+## YAML file for deployment

-The YAML file for deployment of application is as follows:
+The YAML file for deployment of application is similar to the one I used for [Adding an image to ECR Repository through GitHub Actions](https://cloud-native.netlify.app/dast/#adding-an-image-to-ecr-repository-through-github-actions).
+In this I have also used the step of redeploying the application.
+The YAML file is as follows:

 ```
 name: "deployment workflow"